5 Fast Pain Relief Strategies

 3) Advanced Supplementation

 Certain supplements can have a powerful impact on down regulation the inflammation that is associated with pain.
-I use 2 major supplement for individuals with pain, a purified fish oil that is high in EPA, DHA and GLA as well as a liposomal curcumin which crosses the lipid barrier and gets right into the cells for immediate use.
+I use 2 major supplement for individuals with pain, a purified fish oil that is high in EPA and DHA, along with curcumin which crosses the lipid barrier and gets right into the cells for immediate use.

 A purified fish oil supplement is high in essential omega-3 fatty acids and is one of the most bioavailable forms of long chain EPA and DHA (15).
 High doses of fish oil significantly help lower inflammation in the body by improving cellular communication and repair, enhancing the immune response, improving joint motion, treating symptoms of gut dysbiosis and stimulating overall health and wellbeing (16, 17).